Irgun: End of restraint

 While continuing to defend settlements, Irgun members began attacks on Arab villages around April 1936, thus ending the policy of restraint.
 These attacks were intended to instill fear in the Arab side, in order to cause the Arabs to wish for peace and quiet.
 In March 1938, David Raziel wrote in the underground newspaper "By the Sword" a constitutive article for the Irgun overall, in which he coined the term "Active Defense":

 The actions of the Haganah alone will never be a true victory.
 If the goal of the war is to break the will of the enemy – and this cannot be attained without destroying his spirit – clearly we cannot be satisfied with solely defensive operations....
 Such a method of defense, that allows the enemy to attack at will, to reorganize and attack again ... and does not intend to remove the enemy's ability to attack a second time – is called passive defense, and ends in downfall and destruction ... whoever does not wish to be beaten has no choice but to attack.
 The fighting side, that does not intend to oppress but to save its liberty and honor, he too has only one way available – the way of attack.
 Defensiveness by way of offensiveness, in order to deprive the enemy the option of attacking, is called active defense.

 By the end of World War II, more than 250 Arabs had been killed.
-Examples include:
+During 1936, Irgun members carried out approximately ten attacks.
+Throughout 1937 the Irgun continued this line of operation.